opentoonz/opentoonz/doc/how_to_build_win.md

 1. Copy the entire contents of `$opentoonz/toonz/build/Release` to an appropriate folder.

 2. Open a Command Prompt and navigate to `QT_DIR/msvc2015_64/bin`.
 Run the Qt program `windeployqt.exe` with the path for `OpenToonz.exe` as an argument.
-(Another way to do this is navigate to the exe that was created in your Release folder and drag and drop the Opentoonz.exe on top of the windeployqt.exe This will automatically generate the  QT files and folders you will need.)
+(Another way to do this is to open two explorer windows.
+Navigate to the exe that was created in your Release folder in the first window.
+Open another window where ever QT is installed `Qt\5.9.9\msvc2015_64`.
+Drag and drop the Opentoonz.exe on top of the windeployqt.exe This will automatically generate the  QT files and folders you will need.)

   - The necessary Qt library files should be in the same folder as `OpenToonz.exe`
   - These include: